-- R-1 Residence District
+- R-1 One Family District

-- R-2 Residence District
+- R-2 Two Family District

 - C-1 Commercial District

 - C-2 Commercial District

 - M-1 Manufacturing District

-- M-P Manufacturing District planned
+- M-P Manufacturing-Planning District

-Section 4 - Zoning Maps
+Section 4 - Zoning Maps.

-The locations and boundaries of the zoning districts hereby established are shown on a map entitled "Zoning Districts".
-The District map and all notations, references and other information shown thereon are hereby declared to be a part of these Regulations.
+The locations and boundaries of the zoning districts hereby established are shown on a map entitled "City of Sherrill, Oneida County, New York Zoning Map" (the "Zoning Map").
+The Zoning Map and all notations, references and other information shown thereon are hereby declared to be a part of these Regulations.
 The City Manager shall delineate on the Zoning Map all amendments to the District boundaries, which are authorized by ordinance/local law immediately upon the effective date of such ordinance/local law, indicating the title and date of the ordinance/local law.

-Section 5 - District Boundaries
+Section 5 - District Boundaries.